 5. How to Dial In on a Linea Mini: The Real Guide

-The dialing-in process has been over-complicated by the internet into a kind of initiation ritual.
-It is, in reality, much simpler than it looks.
-It requires patience, a scale, and a willingness to change one thing at a time.
+The dialing-in process requires patience, a scale, and a willingness to change one thing at a time.
+That's it.

 Start here: the baseline recipe